 Start by defining your roles and expectations.
 Even before you start looking for a babysitter, you need to decide what you want.
-Are you just looking for a babysitter who will be around watching TV if your kids need help with anything?
-Or do you want a really in-depth babysitter that plays with your kids the entire time you're gone, and even drives them to activities or takes them to the park?
+Are you just looking for a babysitter who will be around watching TV if your children need help with anything?
+Or do you want a really in-depth babysitter that plays with them the entire time you're gone?
 Are you looking for a part-time or full-time babysitter?

 How you look for candidates.
 Finding potential babysitters who come recommended by family or friends is an ideal place to start.
 Then you already have at least one positive reference before you even speak to them.

 Hiring a babysitter through an app or agency provides a good level of reassurance since many of them will screen babysitters and verify them for you in advance.
 You usually pay a fee for your application that helps fund these screening services.

 If you find a babysitter on a website like Gumtree or Craigslist, you'll have a lot more due diligence to do before leaving them with your children.
 These are complete strangers and you have no reliable way to verify them with people you already know, so you'll want to do more in-depth background checks including their criminal record in this case.

 Your interview.
 The questions you ask and the general feeling you get when interviewing a potential babysitter can provide just as valuable of information as a background check.
 You learn a lot about a person just by speaking to them face to face.
 Ask open-ended questions and get them to give specific examples that draw from their past experience.
 Make sure to give them time to ask their questions too, so you can see any potential concerns they have.

 For more detailed information about interviewing your babysitter, check out my articles on how to interview a babysitter and my list of babysitter interview questions.